-With mountain views and access to some of the best skiing in the west, this upscale development outside of Salt Lake City, Utah, required an impressive and inviting entrance; however, access to the canyon was restricted by steep terrain and a wildlife easement.
+With mountain views and access to some of the best skiing in the United States, this upscale development outside of Salt Lake City, Utah, required an impressive and inviting entrance; however, access to the canyon was restricted by steep terrain and a wildlife easement.

 The Tavaci development is anything but conventional, and the Tavaci entrance follows suit.
-Instead of excavating the slope and cutting a path for a switchback roadway up the canyon, designers specified a cast-in-place concrete, box girder bridge according to an article published in the Fall 2008 issue of ASPIRE magazine.
-The bridge includes five spans and a "severe horseshoe bend."
+Instead of excavating the slope and cutting a path for a switchback roadway up the canyon, designers specified a cast-in-place concrete, box girder bridge.
+The bridge includes five spans and a severe horseshoe bend.

 The owners of Tavaci chose the Redi-Rock retaining wall system due to Redi-Rock's ability to build tall gravity walls without the need for geogrid tie backs.
 Redi-Rock requires minimal excavation behind walls, whereas reinforced walls require extensive excavation to provide room to place geogrid.
 The texture and ability to be colored were also strong selling points for the Redi-Rock system.

 Tavaci designers did not want massive, imposing walls so they designed the walls with a terraced look.
 Near the entrance to the development, several tiers of Redi-Rock 28 inch (710 millimeter) series blocks compose six-feet-tall (1.8 meter) gravity walls that provide erosion control and structural support.
 The walls abutting the bridge stand 12-14 feet (3.7-4.3meters) high and are reinforced with geogrid.

 Installing the walls was so simple that the General Contractor, Harper Construction, took over installing the walls soon after block manufacturer Castle Rock Precast demonstrated the process.